arildojr7/iris-mock/docs/getting-started/configure-gradle.md

-In order to use iris mock, you need to add its dependencies to your gradle files.
+To use iris mock you need to add its dependency to your gradle files.
 You can choose to configure iris mock for entire project or just for a specific build variant:

 ## Configuring on entire project